 - their right to make a complaint to the ICO; and

 - their ability to seek to enforce this right through a judicial remedy.

-An individual repeatedly requests a personal file through the right of access.
-You have given them the same file before, but you decide to respond to the request because you think they may have lost the file and it is harmful for them not to have this information.
+An accused person repeatedly makes SARs for a file containing personal information about their arrest.
+You have given them the same file before, and you have not collected any more information since their initial request.
+The request is excessive, but you decide to respond to the request because you think they may have lost the file.

-You tell the individual you are charging them a fee for this information, based on the cost of administration.
-Once you have received the fee, you provide the information within one calendar month.
+You tell the person you are charging them a fee for this information, based on administration costs.
+Once you receive the fee, you provide the information within one calendar month.